embeddedadventures/PLT1001/README.md

 NOTE - firmware for the LDP-8008 does not support I2C commands yet.
 We will update it and post as soon as firmware has been updated.

+## Firmware Updates ##
+The PLT-1001 is capable of handling one type of display at a time.
+The firmware for each display can be found in our [firmware pack](https://www.embeddedadventures.com/downloads/plt1001v4_firmware_pack_3v02.zip), and instructions for updating your PLT-1001 can be found [here](https://www.embeddedadventures.com/downloads/Updating_PLT1001v4_firmware.pdf).

 ## Contact ##
 Questions/comments/concerns regarding the code?
 Raise it up as a <a href="https://github.com/embeddedadventures/PLT1001/issues/new">new issue</a> and we will help as soon as possible.
 You may also contact support@embeddedadventures.com.
 Thanks!